Celebrating Shipbuilding Heritage

 February 19th, 2019

-The former shipbuilders, along with family and friends, were treated to a guided tour of V&A Dundee's opening exhibition, Ocean Liners: Speed and Style, which is supported by our players.
+The former shipbuilders, along with family, friends, and local winners from Carnoustie, were treated to a guided tour of V&A Dundee's opening exhibition, Ocean Liners: Speed and Style, which is supported by our players.

-The world-class exhibition explores the design and cultural impact of the ocean liner age and includes objects from the QE2.
-These include a promotional poster and brochure as well as a chair from the QE2 Britannia restaurant and a pattern used to create one of the QE2 turbines.
+The world-class exhibition explored the design and cultural impact of the ocean liner age and featured objects from the QE2.
+These included a promotional poster and brochure as well as a chair from the QE2 Britannia restaurant and a pattern used to create one of the QE2 turbines.

 QE2 construction began in the Clydebank shipyards of John Brown & Company in 1965.
 Guests were given a recital by poet Brian Whittingham, the first Makar for Renfrewshire and a former shipbuilder who worked on the QE2.
 Brian performed works from his book Bunnets 'n' Bowlers, which reflects his experience of life in Glasgow's shipyards.

 Journalist, broadcaster and People's Postcode Lottery Ambassador Fiona Phillips joined the celebrations.
-Also in attendance were ten lucky Carnoustie neighbours who each won a People's Postcode Lottery Daily Prize last September as part of a record-breaking draw which saw 32 winners in a single postcode.
+The ten lucky Carnoustie neighbours who attended each won a People's Postcode Lottery Daily Prize last September as part of a record-breaking draw which saw 32 winners in a single postcode.

-Through the Postcode Culture Trust, People's Postcode Lottery players have raised more than £1.1 Million in support of V&A Dundee.
-This is just one of over 5,500 charitable organisations that have been supported by our amazing players.
+Through the Postcode Culture Trust, our players have raised more than £1.5 Million in support of V&A Dundee.
+This is just one of thousands of charitable organisations that have been supported by our amazing players.

 In addition to Ocean Liners: Speed and Style, the support of our players has helped to enable V&A Dundee's 'Community Garden' initiative and the museum's Scottish Design Relay, which aims to inspire the next generation of designers.